dimakura/SSpec/README.md

 XCTAssert(SSpec.hasErrors == false)
 ```

 This is not strictly necessary.
-But in cases when your CI relies on XCTest's
+But when your CI relies on XCTest's failure, it's a handy way to
-failure, it's a handy way to detect errors.
+detect errors.

 ## Grouping tests

 Two global functions `describe` and `context` are helpful for grouping similar
 tests.
-They are also a nice way to document your code.
+They are also help to document your code.

 ```swift
 SSpec.run {